094459/newsletter-oss-projects/README.md

 [cloudcatalog](https://github.com/boyney123/cloudcatalog) colleague David Boyne has put together another project, that is a fork of one his earlier projects ([EventCatalog](https://dev.to/aws/aws-open-source-news-and-updates-96-ig8)) that provides a similar capability, but this time helping you to document your AWS architecture.
 Check out the README for more details, including an example architecture that was documented. (#187)

+**cloudformation-deployment-portal**

+[cloudformation-deployment-portal](https://aws-oss.beachgeek.co.uk/4m9) comes from **AWS Hero Richard Fan**, and is a new project that provides a web portal that allows administrators to deploy multiple CloudFormation stacks and provides public access to individual stack outputs using unique access codes.
+It allows Admins to deploy CloudFormation stacks through a web interface, with each deployment getting a unique UUID access code.
+Users can view their stack outputs by entering their UUID access code, whilst no authentication required for viewing outputs.(#216)

 **cloudfront-hosting-toolkit**

 [cloudfront-hosting-toolkit](https://github.com/awslabs/cloudfront-hosting-toolkit) is a new an open source command line tool to help developers deploy fast and secure frontends in the cloud.
 This project offers the convenience of a managed frontend hosting service while retaining full control over the hosting and deployment infrastructure to make it your own.
 The CLI simplifies AWS platform interaction for deploying static websites.
 It walks you through configuring a new repository, executing the deployment process, and provides the domain name upon completion.
 By following these steps, you effortlessly link your GitHub repository and deploy the necessary infrastructure, simplifying the deployment process.
 This enables you to focus on developing website content without dealing with the intricacies of infrastructure management.
 A few of my colleagues have tried this out and they are loving it.
 You can also find out more by reading the blog post, [Introducing CloudFront Hosting Toolkit](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-cloudfront-hosting-toolkit/) where Achraf Souk, Corneliu Croitoru, and Cristian Graziano help you get started with a hands on guide to this project. (#199)